Posted on 1 July 2019

 What I would say to companies looking at R&D is: don’t just think that because you’ve not invented the latest mobile communication device, you’re not ‘doing R&D’.

-I have submitted and agreed claims for insurance brokers, for food processing businesses, for IT businesses, and for construction businesses; there are a lot of businesses out there doing innovative things that should be looking at the R&D rules, because there are some tremendous reliefs for them to access.
+We have submitted and agreed claims for insurance brokers, for food processing businesses, for IT businesses, and for construction businesses; there are a lot of businesses out there doing innovative things that should be looking at the R&D rules, because there are some tremendous reliefs for them to access.

 What costs can be included in an R&D tax relief claim?

 As you might imagine, the rules for costs are, again, very prescriptive.
 There are only certain costs that can be included.
 The main cost is the salary for those individuals involved in the R&D activity.
 The salary cost will be their gross salary, employer’s national insurance, plus any pension contributions.

 Benefits in kind cannot be included because they are discretionary in nature and will differ from company to company.
 In addition to that, if the company subcontracts some of the R&D work, those costs can be included.
 But, the important point with subcontractors’ costs is that they are restricted to 65% of the actual cost.